 Best Things To Do In Varna In March

-One of the reasons Varna in March is the best season is because the city is not crowded and you can tour the city at tour leisure, in complete peace and calm.
+One of the reasons Varna in March is the best season is because the city is not crowded and you can tour the city at tour leisure, in complete peace and calm if you’re thinking what to do in Varna in March.

 1. Visit the Archaeological Museum

-While you are in Varna, one thing that will stand out is the rich history and heritage of this place.
+While you are in Varna, one of the best things to do in Varna is visiting this place that will stand out is the rich history and heritage of this place.
 After all, this is where the Necropolis was discovered and that led to so many more valuable pieces of history also to be found.
 So, if you are in Varna in March and it is one of those days when it is raining, head indoors to one of the very many museums.
 One of the popular ones, is of course the Archaeological Museum, which houses the items from the Necropolis, apart from artefacts from the other eras too.
 This museum is a treasure trove for archaeologists world over.

 2. Stroll down the Sea Garden